SciTechCommunity/PowerPortfolio/README.md

 - Landing page
 - Projects page
 - Contact page
-- Javascript
+- Backend
-- CSS
+- Styling

 Specializations that are a bonus:
-- Sass
-- Less
+- Any kind of HTML/CSS
-- Jade
+- Python
 - Jquery
+- sqlalchemy
+- flask
-- PaperJS
+- bcrypt

-The Power Portfolio is a free to use template created by the CSST team.
+The Power Portfolio is a free to use template created by the Tumblr Community / CSST team.